MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 ![screenshot showing Upgrade button.](media/teams-freemium-upgrade-image1.png)

 Enter the email address that you use to sign in to Teams, and then purchase a Microsoft 365 Business Standard plan.
-If you would like to purchase Microsoft 365 Business Basic or an Enterprise edition of Office 365, [contact support](https://portal.office.com/support/altusupport.aspx?app=teamsfreeupgrade).
+If you would like to purchase Microsoft 365 Business Basic or an Enterprise edition of Office 365, [contact Microsoft 365 sales and support](https://www.microsoft.com/microsoft-365/business/sales-support?rtc=1).

 ## What's next?